awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 The environment variables that will be present in the build environment\.
 See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.

 **ignore\-failure**
 Optional\.
-A Boolean value that indicates whether failures in the batch can be ignored\.
+A Boolean value that indicates if a failure of this build task can be ignored\.
 `false`
 The default value\.
-If one build task fails, the batch build will fail\.
+If this build task fails, the batch build will fail\.
 `true`
-If one build task fails, the remaining build tasks will still run\.
+If this build task fails, the batch build can still succeed\.

 The following is an example of a build graph buildspec entry: